terramate-io/terramate/docs/getting-started/index.md

 [Terramate](https://github.com/mineiros-io/terramate) is a [code generator and orchestrator for Terraform](https://blog.mineiros.io/product-introduction-github-as-code-af466550a4a9?source=friends_link&sk=ae60be77dcb484724b3b821898e7813d) that adds powerful capabilities such as code generation, stacks, orchestration, change detection, data sharing and more to Terraform.

-This tutorial aims to introduce you to the basic concepts of [Terramate](https://github.com/mineiros-io/terramate), and demonstrate how a filesystem-oriented code generator can improve the management of your Terraform code at efficiently.
+This tutorial aims to introduce you to the basic concepts of [Terramate](https://github.com/mineiros-io/terramate), and demonstrate how a filesystem-oriented code generator can improve the management of your Terraform code efficiently.

 To follow this tutorial, you will need local installations of [Terramate](../installation.md), [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), and [Git](https://git-scm.com/downloads).